-The school will review this policy each year with its allocated Education Welfare Officer and Governing body.
+The school will review this policy regularly with its allocated Education Attendance Officer and SLT.

 BARRINGTON C OF E PRIMARY SCHOOL ATTENDANCE POLICY

 A GUIDE FOR PARENTS

 1. When does my child need to be in School?

 Your child should be at school in good time for registration.
 The morning register will be called promptly at 8.55am and the afternoon register at 1.30pm.